microsoft/TypeScript/doc/spec.md

 var b: typeof a;
 ```

-Above, ‘b’ is given the same type as ‘a’, namely ‘{ x: number; y: number; }’.
+Above, 'b' is given the same type as 'a', namely '{ x: number; y: number; }'.

 If a declaration includes a type annotation that references the entity being declared through a circular path of type queries or type references containing type queries, the resulting type is the Any type.
 For example, all of the following variables are given the type Any: